152 mm gun-howitzer D-20: Description

 As was normal for the period, the gun has a shield, including a folding piece below the cradle support.
-The centre section of the upper shield slides both up and down, and folds to accommodate the barrel at higher elevation angles of fire.
-The shield may offer some protection against muzzle blast to the sights and layer, although it is usually shown being fired with a long lanyard, but is probably mostly for defence against machine gun fire.
+The center section of the upper shield slides both up and down, and folds to accommodate the barrel at higher elevation angles of fire.
+The shield may offer some protection against muzzle blast to the sights and layer, although it is usually shown being fired with a long lanyard, but is probably mostly for defense against machine gun fire.

 The non-reciprocating sights are standard Soviet pattern, designed for one-man laying.
 Included are a direct fire anti-tank telescope (OP4M), a panoramic periscopic indirect-fire sight, a dial sight, (PG1M) in a mounting, an angle of sight scale, and a range drum for each charge engraved with the range (distance) scale, coupled to an elevation leveling bubble mounted on dial sight mount.
 The range drum enables the standard Soviet technique of semi-direct fire when the piece is laid visually on the target, and the range set on the range drum.

 Like most Soviet artillery, the gun fires separate ammunition using metal cartridge cases that also provide obturation.
 The ammunition is interchangeable with that used with other 152 mm guns, although the more modern ones have a third, much larger cartridge.
 The D-20 uses two types of cartridge.
 One has a base charge and up to five increments, the other is a single 'super' charge cartridge.

 The standard shell weight is 44 kg with a muzzle velocity of 655 m/s, but some projectiles are more or less than this.
 The basic shell is high explosive (HE) and fragmentation (HE-frag).
 Other projectiles include smoke, illuminating, chemical and probably incendiary.

 Later projectiles include bomblet, anti-personnel land mine, flechette, Krasnopol precision-guided munition (PGM), communication jammer, and extended range HE using rocket assistance (RAP).
 The normal maximum range is 17.4 km, RAP being farther.
 Two direct-fire anti-tank projectiles have been used, high-explosive anti-tank (HEAT) and armour-piercing ammunition (APHE), the latter being 5.2 kg heavier and with a lower muzzle velocity.

 The maximum rate of fire is usually stated as five rounds per minute, and 65 rounds per hour sustained.
 In Soviet service, the unit of fire was 60 rounds.

 The detachment was either 8 or 10 men, probably differing between armies and the time period.
 In Soviet service, the 5,700 kg gun was usually towed by a URAL-375 6×6 truck or, in some regions, an AT-S or AT-L medium tractor.